Ancient Greek Origins of Saint Valentine’s Day

 Although The Greek Orthodox Church does not recognize Saint Valentine, people named Valentinos, or, the female, Valentina, do celebrate their Name Day on the fourteenth of February.

-This is a difficult question, not much at all is known about St. Valentine, so little, that in 1969, The Roman Catholic Church removed St. Valentine from the General Roman Calendar, but, still recognized him as a saint.
+Not much at all is known about St. Valentine, so little in fact, that in 1969, The Roman Catholic Church removed St. Valentine from the General Roman Calendar, however, he was still recognized as a saint.

-In fact, there are quite a few St. Valentines, another eleven are celebrated in the Catholic Church, but, only seven of them died on the fourteenth of February, the day they are celebrated.
+Eleven different saints named Valentine are celebrated in the Catholic Church but only seven of them died on the fourteenth of February, the Feast Day of Saint Valentine.

 The most popular St. Valentine, derived from the Latin word “Vale” or “Valens”, meaning worthy, was a priest from Rome, the former Bishop of Terni, in Umbria, central Italy, who, in 280 AD,(Or 269, 270 or 273, depending on source!) was beheaded, on the fourteenth of February, by the Emperor Claudius II, for refusing to deny Christ.